kofimuad/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Task 11 - There are 10 types of people in the world -- Those who understand binary, and those who don't
 A script that converts a number from base 2 to base 10.

+## Task 12 - Combination
+A script that prints all possible combinations of two letters, except oo